Diablo IV: Best Warlock Build for Season of Infernal Chaos

 How to level and transition into the best build

-The cleanest route is to start with an Abyss Warlock shell built around Dread Claws.
-This setup comes online earlier, clears safely at range or mid-range, and does not ask for a specific endgame unique to feel functional.
+The cleanest route is to start with an Abyss Warlock shell built around Dread Claws, the Warlock Core skill.
+This setup comes online earlier, clears safely at range or mid-range, and does not need a specific endgame unique to feel functional.
 Its real job is to carry you through the awkward part of Warlock progression until Apocalypse becomes worth the respec.

 • Use Dread Claws as your main early damage tool.